Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 - Submit the practical assignment from the previous week
 - Attend the in-person classroom session in Alden Hall
-- Work on the practical assignment assignment for this week
-- Work on the laboratory and practical assignment from the previous week
+- Work on the laboratory assignment from the previous week

 #### Team B